 Instead, it’s an opportunity to plan out your ideal user experience from the moment visitors hit your homepage.

 Start by creating a rough site map or use paper to sketch out your typical customer progression.
-Ask yourself what the purpose of each page is and where each will send the reader.
+Ask yourself what the purpose of each page is and where they’re going to send the reader.

 Eventually, you’ll have a visual representation of how people find answers to questions and become aware of your products or services.